 State Farm supports K-12 education by giving big checks to education organizations, emphasizing some stalwarts.
 But it also makes some unexpected choices by supporting student-driven initiatives.
 The State Farm Companies Foundation, a separate entity, provides scholarships and supports "associate-driven" initiatives and volunteer efforts.

 The Starr Foundation awards need-based financial aid to help students who would like to attend tuition-based secondary schools.
 Starr also supports U.S. students who would like to study abroad and foreign students who would like to study in the U.S. Unfortunately, unsolicited proposals or other materials are not accepted.

 This family foundation funds K-12 education efforts both in Toledo, Ohio (where the foundation is based) and beyond.

 The Surdna Foundation’s mission is focused on “sustainable communities” with a community-based strategy geared toward social justice.
 K-12 grantseekers should apply through Surdna's Teens' Artistic and Cultural Advancement sub-program.

 Target's philanthropic giving has recently shifted toward healthy eating and wellness.
 This includes a significant youth and K-12 component, and grantseekers should research upcoming or recent awards for a better sense of Target's current funding strategy.

 Tosa is huge grantmaker in K-12 education that does not seem to favor big education names over lesser-known organizations, but information for grantseekers is hard to come by.
-A large portion of its giving is directed to recipients in California, Wisconsin, and Massachusetts.
+The foundation prioritizes recipients in California, Wisconsin, and Massachusetts.